Rules and Scheduled Rules

 Both rules and scheduled rules define logic through which log events are run—but rules analyze real-time events, while scheduled rules analyze events queried from your data lake.

-- Use cases: Querying windows of time further in the past, running statistical analysis over data, or joining separate data streams.
+* Use cases: Searching windows of time further in the past, running statistical analysis over data, or joining separate data streams.

-Rules and scheduled rules each analyze one event at a time.
+Rules and scheduled rules both analyze one event at a time.
 They use event thresholds and de-duplication to create event grouping within windows of time.

 The order of precedence for setting the alert title is as follows: